HugoGuillen/reverseBed/README.md

 # reverseBed
 Change relative strand orientation of a BED or GTF file.
+The only prerequisite is bedtools in the PATH.

-*Note: Current implementation works with tracks on a single chromosome.*
+*Note: Current implementation works with tracks on a single chromosome and uncompressed files.*

 ```bash
 usage: